lfit/releng-docs/docs/gerrit.rst

    More options for this command: `git-push https://git-scm.com/docs/git-push`_.

+Once pushed we should see some output in the terminal as described in :ref:`Gerrit Push Output <gerrit-push-output>`.

+.. _gerrit-push-output:

 Push output
 -----------

-The output of this command will, when successful, include a link to a web page where peers will then perform the review.
-For example:
+After pushing a commit to Gerrit we should see the following output:

 .. literalinclude:: _static/push-success.example
    :language: bash

+This output includes a URL to the patch.
+The number at the end is the patch's change number.

 Update an existing patch
 ========================